Climate and Methane

 state methane rulemakings

-Western Leaders Network engages with elected officials and partners across the Interior West on state-level initiatives to reduce methane emissions, protect frontline communities, build sustainable local economies, advance state climate targets, and improve public transparency and accountability in the oil and gas leasing process.
-See below for state-level rulemakings and other efforts Western Leaders Network is engaged in, and learn how you can get involved.
+Western Leaders Network engages with elected officials and partners across the Interior West on state-level efforts to reduce methane emissions, protect frontline communities, build sustainable local economies, advance state climate goals, and improve public transparency and accountability in the oil and gas leasing process.
+See below for information on state-level rulemakings and other efforts Western Leaders Network is engaged in and how you can get involved.

 Colorado